Healthcare Power of Attorney Template, Free Download 2026

 What is a healthcare power of attorney?

-A healthcare power of attorney is a legal document that authorizes a designated person, called a healthcare agent or healthcare proxy, to make medical decisions on your behalf if you become unable to communicate or lack the mental capacity to make those decisions yourself.
+A healthcare power of attorney (sometimes called a healthcare proxy template or medical power of attorney) is a legal document that authorizes a designated person, called a healthcare agent or healthcare proxy, to make medical decisions on your behalf if you become unable to communicate or lack the mental capacity to make those decisions yourself.
 The agent can consent to or refuse treatment, choose doctors and hospitals, and make end-of-life care decisions according to your wishes.
-The healthcare POA is one of the most important documents in any estate plan because it ensures your medical care reflects your values.
+The healthcare POA is one of the most important documents in any estate plan - alongside a printable living trust and estate plan will template - because it ensures your medical care reflects your values.

 What is the difference between healthcare power of attorney and advance directive?